VatoLoco19/VatoLoco19/README.md

 <body>
 Welcome to Christian Enlightenment Church LLC.,

-My name is Michael,

-My friend, I have read the entire Bible over and over, and we are being mislead and lied to in so many ways.
-For example, the Church says that we must forgive to be forgiven, and that’s simply not true.
+My friend, I have read the entire Bible over and over throughout my life.
+And we are being misled and lied to in so many ways.
+For example, the Church says that we must forgive, to be forgiven, and that’s simply not true.
 What did Jesus say?
-Regarding Judgement Jesus said, “After he breathed on them he said, “Receive the Holy Spirit.
+Regarding Judgement Jesus said, “After he breathed on them, he said, “Receive the Holy Spirit.
 If you forgive anyone’s sins, their sins are forgiven; if you do not forgive them, they are not forgiven.”
-John 20: 22-24 Not everyone is forgiven.

-With that being said, this is the beginning of a New Beginning and I invite you to spiritually walk with me, as I Spiritually walk with God.
-You can follow me on X https://x.com/ChristianEnligh to receive weekly teaching, and I challenge your knoledge.
-If you know better, please reach out to me and let's discuss the matter.
-Nonetheless, after researching the Bible for many years, I declare a New Creed for the children of God.
+John 20: 22-24.
+And not everyone is forgiven.
+The Church has also taken the Sabbath away and has committed many other offences to keep us away from God, but we can change it.

+My name is Michael, and I invite you into the Kingdom of God!
+It’s a New Beginning!

 The Creed: